 #10 Air dry wherever possible

 Tumble driers can consume huge amounts of electricity.
 If it’s a nice day, dry your washing outside or leave it to air indoors if it isn’t so nice outside.
-Be cautious drying clothes directly on the radiator though, as you’ll prevent the heat from spreading through the room, so your heating system will have to work even harder to bring the room up to temperature.
+Be cautious drying clothes directly on the radiator – you’ll prevent the heat from spreading through the room, which means your heating system will have to work even harder to bring the room up to temperature.

 #11 Utilise the sun for warmth and light

 The sun is an excellent form of energy, just look at the renewable electricity we generate from it.
 Keeping your curtains open during the day can help bring warmth and light into your home, reducing your need for energy required to heat or light your house.

 Unless you’re making tea for eight people, there’s not much call to keep the kettle full.
 Not only does it take longer to boil, it requires more energy to do so – simply filling for roughly the amount you need to use can save you money and time with every cuppa.